Minimax Regret Optimisation for Robust Planning in Uncertain Markov Decision Processes: Acknowledgments

 \section{Acknowledgments}

-This work was supported by UK Research and Innovation and EPSRC through the Robotics and Artificial Intelligence for Nuclear (RAIN) research hub [EP/R026084/1] and the Clarendon Fund at the University of Oxford.
+This work was supported by UK Research and Innovation and EPSRC through the Robotics and Artificial Intelligence for Nuclear (RAIN) research hub [EP/R026084/1], the Clarendon Fund at the University of Oxford, and a gift from Amazon Web Services.